January: Joan travels to various cities in America to promote the film release of “Strait-Jacket.”

 March 6: Joan signs an amended agreement in regard to her December 19, 1963 contract with The Associates & Aldrich Company to appear in the film

-Terms of this amended contract include that her publicity appearances would be without Bette Davis.
+"What Ever Happened to Cousin Charlotte?"
+The terms of this amended contract include the clause that her appearances to promote the film would be without Bette Davis.

-Cousin Charlotte?".
-This contracted was followed by an agreement dated April 6, 1964 between Davis and The Associates & Aldrich Company that rehearsals for the film will commence on May 11, 1964 and that principal photography will commence on May 25, 1964.
+March 17: It's officially announced that Bette Davis will co-star with Joan in "Hush...Hush, Sweet Charlotte."
+On January 23rd, 1964, Davis had signed an employment contract with Associate & Aldrich to appear in the film "What Ever Happened to Cousin Charlotte?"
+This contract was followed by an agreement dated April 6th, 1964 between Davis and The Associates & Aldrich Company that state rehearsals for the film will commence on May 11th, 1964, and that principal photography will commence on May 25th, 1964.

-"The Dragon Lady" cartoon (which was physically modeled after Joan' appearance in the film "The Bride Wore Red") by cartoonist/artist Milton Caniff.
+"The Dragon Lady" cartoon, which was physically modeled after Joan' appearance in the film "The Bride Wore Red," by cartoonist/artist Milton Caniff.

 Mid-April: Joan travels from Los Angeles to San Francisco, California.

 April 14: Joan travels from San Francisco, California to Honolulu, Hawaii for the Pepsi-Cola sales convention, and to host the Kaiser Cookout competition.